mutonix/Vript/README.md

 - ACADEMIC USE ONLY

-Any content from Vript/Vript HardBench dataset and Vriptor model is available for academic research purposes only.
+Any content from Vript/Vript-Hard dataset and Vriptor model is available for academic research purposes only.
 You agree not to reproduce, duplicate, copy, trade, or exploit for any commercial purposes

 - NO DISTRIBUTION